 Connected and autonomous vehicle technology is a brilliant example of how Oxfordshire is responding to the challenge outlined in the government’s Industrial Strategy and its ‘grand challenge’ of putting AI and data at the forefront of the UK’s future.

-Our own Local Industrial Strategy’s vision sees connected and autonomous vehicle technology playing a major part in supporting Oxfordshire to become ‘one of the top three global innovation ecosystems by 2040’.
+Our own Local Industrial Strategy’s vision sees connected and autonomous vehicle technology playing a major part in supporting Oxfordshire to become ‘one of the top 3 global innovation ecosystems by 2040’.

 The Business and Energy Secretary visit further underlines the major, global role Oxfordshire can play in sector and in the context of a post-Brexit economy.